Snorkeling Lac Bay (Sorobon Beach) -Well Worth the Water Walk

 Snorkeling Lac Bay would be best attempted on a day with lower winds.
 The currents would be weaker with less waves coming over the barrier and you would likely encounter fewer windsurfers.

 Go to the entrance to Jibe City.
 Before going in, sight down the alley out into the bay.
 That is the direction you want to walk to get to the snorkeling at the barrier reef.
 You are looking approximately in the middle of the reef as it spans the entrance to the bay.
-If you can see some coral heads sticking out of the water, that is where you want to head.
+If you can see some coral heads sticking out of the water, that is where you want to head for snorkeling Lac Bay.

 There is another path you can take if there are a lot of windsurfers during your visit.
 It is further south at the end of the dirt road mentioned in the driving directions.
 This route requires water shoes or booties because the water entrance and the bottom for a ways out is rocky.
 The distance you need to walk is about the same, you are just walking more parallel to the barrier reef.
 Polarized sunglasses would be useful here too.